hanezu/hanezu.github.io/menu/about.md

 title: About
 ---

-I would like to share anything on Machine Learning, Math, Programming, and whatever I am interested in.
+I would like to share anything on deep learning, math, programming, and else.

-I would also like to share how I configure my computer to make life easier (I hope) since configuring environment is a huge headache for every programmer.

-I initially wrote blogs in time order.
-But this turns out to be in fact disordered, so I switched to topic order.

-I choose English as the primary language, but Chinese or Japanese may pop up here and there.
-I would not write Chinese or Japanese for an important topic without translation.
+I choose English as the primary language, sometimes Chinese or Japanese.